Travelling With A Dog

 Travelling with your dog is not difficult, and it's mostly rewarding.
 But there a few things you need to consider if you use public transport for your travels, as we do with Chelsea.

 You can take to two dogs for free on trains in UK, but they must be kept on a lead or in a carrier and must not take up a passenger seat.
 If they do, then you’ll have to buy them a ticket!
 If you are planning to travel on the continent, dogs can be charged a few euros in some countries.
-For our next journey to mainland Europe we have used a website called Loco2 to book train tickets.
+For our travel to mainland Europe we have used a website called Loco2 to book train tickets.
 It's very user friendly, allows ticket purchases to be made in Euros, US dollars or GPB.
 Tickets are emailed to you to be printed.

 We have discovered the situation with buses is a little less clear-cut than it is with trains, and you’ll need to check with the individual bus operator to see what their rules are around taking your dog with you.
 However, in general you should be fine as long as your dog is on a lead or in a carrier and doesn’t take up a passenger seat, although some bus companies may make a charge for a dog ticket.